Super Troopers: 25 years of Starship Troopers

 HEINLEIN MANOUVRES

 Many fans of the book had another objection to the film.
 They didn’t appreciate the implication that Heinlein was a fascist at all.
-It seems unlikely Heinlein would have appreciated that label either.
-However, he had died in 1988.
+It seems unlikely Heinlein, who had served in the US Navy, would have appreciated that label either, had he still been alive.

 If the novel and film of Starship Troopers are very different, it is perhaps not surprising.
 The director hadn’t read the book.